Audience Given by the Trustees of Georgia to a Delegation of Creek Indians

 Audience Given by the Trustees of Georgia to a Delegation of Creek Indians is an oil-on-canvas group portrait created by English painter William Verelst (1704–1752).
-It was painted in London in 1734 or 1735.
+It was painted in London between 1734 and 1736.
 A bequest from Henry Francis du Pont, the painting is held in the permanent collection of the Winterthur Museum, Garden and Library.
-The painting depicts a Creek Yamacraw delegation, including Tomochichi, meeting with the governing body of the English Province of Georgia.
+The painting depicts a Lower Creek Yamacraw delegation meeting with the governing body of the English Province of Georgia.

 Background

-In February 1733, James Oglethorpe and a group of one hundred British colonists arrived at the mouth of the Savannah River, where Tomochichi had led a band of two hundred Creek followers (which became the Yamacraw band) to settle in the late 1720s, far from their ancestral lands in the Chattahoochee River basin.
+In February 1733, James Oglethorpe and a group of 114 British colonists arrived at the mouth of the Savannah River, where Tomochichi (c.
+1644–1741), a Muscogee chief, had led a band of 200 Muscogee followers (that became the Yamacraw band) to settle in the late 1720s, far from their ancestral lands in the Chattahoochee River basin.
 Tomochichi and Oglethorpe quickly established friendly relations that culminated in a treaty of friendship and trade, enabling the British to form the new colony of Georgia.
 Tomochichi also played an important role in negotiating alliances between Lower Creek communities and the British.